I may be a little biased, but here goes:

-Not only do you get rock-solid theme software, you gain access to a premium support community where you can ask questions, and have them answered by qualified support reps.
+Not only do you get rock-solid theme software, but you also gain access to a premium support community where you can ask questions and have them answered by experts.

-For example, when you buy the Thesis Theme Framework, you gain access to our community where have volunteers and qualified, full-time support reps
+For example, when you buy Thesis, you gain access to our community forums where experienced volunteers and full-time support reps can answer your questions.

 And it gets better.

 WordPress themes are great, but theme frameworks are better.